 - Tap the strings: while most of the time you don’t want the EBow to touch the strings, tapping it onto the strings creates an interesting effect similar to picking a note.
 While I really enjoy using the EBow to gradually build up a note’s volume, tapping the string can be very useful for different effects.

 - MIDI pickup: if you have a guitar with a MIDI pickup, buy an EBow.
 While you can definitely simulate the same bowing effects using a volume knob or pedal, you can’t simulate a note continuously ringing out as easily.
 The EBow gives you a lot of flexibility on how authentic your synth sounds are.
 Using a pick to simulate a violin, saxophone or synth pad will never feel right.
 Using an EBow dramatically changes the feel of any synth instruments you use.
-If you’ve spent the money for a MIDI rig, it’s worth spending a bit more for the flexibility an EBow will give you.
+If you’ve spent the money on a MIDI rig, it’s worth spending a bit more for the flexibility an EBow will give you.

 I’m still experimenting with different ways to use the EBow so I’ll add more tips as I come up with them.

 One important point I’ll mention is that the EBow can start a note with no effort at all.
 Simply lower the EBow to the string and the note will start.
 This is different to a sustainer (watch Steve Vai play ‘Whispering a Prayer’ to see one in action) because a sustainer needs you to get the note started either by picking it or lightly tapping the guitar or string.
-In many ways a sustainer is far more versatile than an EBow, but this is an important benefit to remember.
+In many ways, a sustainer is far more versatile than an EBow, but this is an important benefit to remember.

 Depending on how you hold the EBow, the effect will sound natural or it can sound slightly artificial in the sense that notes don’t continuously vibrate without dying off.
-So from a creative point of view this gives you a fresh way you can improvise and come up with song ideas.
+So from a creative point of view, this gives you a fresh way you can improvise and come up with song ideas.
 I experimented with different modulation and pitch effects and the results were always interesting and inspiring.
-Even on an acoustic guitar the EBow forced me to think differently and try to come up with ideas in different ways.
+Even on an acoustic guitar, the EBow forced me to think differently and try to come up with ideas in different ways.
 This is partly due to the fact that you can’t hold a pick and the EBow at the same time.

 The EBow is a plastic unit so don’t expect you can throw it around and expect it to last.
 The design hasn’t changed over the last 40 years which is a bit disappointing because it doesn’t feel very ergonomic.
 But that’s only a minor issue and the main thing is that the EBow delivers what it promises.

 The first time I held the EBow to the string I’m sure I had a big stupid smile on my face.
-I think the reason I enjoy using the EBow so much is because the string really is vibrating continuously.
+I think the reason I enjoy using the EBow so much is that the string really is vibrating continuously.
 This isn’t a pedal trying to pretend it will give you unlimited sustain and it works perfectly whether you’re using a clean sound, high gain or low gain distortion.
 The first time you pick up an EBow you will feel why it’s a far better option than getting one of those horrible sustain pedals.

 I’ve noticed that some reviewers have stated that the EBow is an overpriced gimmick.
 I think those people don’t see the creative potential the EBow gives you.
 It’s not just a toy that makes a note ring out constantly, it’s a source of inspiration and creativity.
 Whether you’re trying to get an atmospheric sound like U2’s ‘With or without you’ or using it to come up with wacky sounding effects, don’t think of the EBow as a gimmick, instead think of it as a different way to play the guitar.

 I highly recommend the EBow because it’s such a simple way to transform the way you look at playing music on guitar.
+Check out the current price here on Amazon.

 - Unlimited sustain – unlike pedals that promise to give you ‘bucket-loads of sustain’, the EBow actually delivers on that promise